Menu Close

 Lawrence Bragg Medal and Prize

-For physics education, awarded in even-numbered years.
+For outstanding and sustained contributions to physics education, awarded in even-numbered years.

 Previous medal winners have had significant impact on one or more of the following: